zedlopez/ifm/Writing with Inform.md

 While Inform is not strictly speaking a project of the [Interactive Fiction Technology Foundation](https://iftechfoundation.org/) (IFTF), it benefits enormously from the Foundation's good work.
 In particular, the Narrascope conferences were invaluable in the period 2017-2022, and I thank ^{@Judith Pintar} and ^{@Andrew Plotkin} for arranging speaking slots at them.

 Inform in its widest sense incorporates work by so many people that it's simply impossible to thank all of them, but ^{@Zed Lopez}, ^{@Dannii Willis}, ^{@Mark Musante}, ^{@Brian Rushton}, ^{@Dan Fabulich}, ^{@Hugo Labrande}, ^{@Erik Temple}, ^{@Ron Newcomb}, ^{@Eric Eve}, ^{@Justin de Vesine} and ^{@Juhana Leinonen} all deserve special mention.
 Many hundreds of users have filed patient and careful bug reports, keeping us on the straight and narrow.
 They're contributors, too.

+The documentation for Inform is now a project in its own right, and ^{@Zed Lopez} deserves particular thanks for combing through all this text, and for work on the revision of 2024 when we migrated to using Markdown and a different set of tooling.

 The original development of Inform 7 was a long haul, and I would particularly like to thank ^{@Sonja Kesserich}, ^{@David Cornelson} and other volunteers for their early testing of a then-fragile system.
 The final months before the Public Beta release of Inform 7 were made more enjoyable, as well as more productive, by fruitful discussions leading to a cross-platform standard for bibliographic data and cover art.
 Special mentions to ^{@L. Ross Raszewski}, who wrote frighteningly efficient reference software in frighteningly little time; the librarians of the IF-Archive, Andrew Plotkin, David Kinder and ^{@Paul Mazaitis}; and my fellow authors of IF design systems – ^{@Mike Roberts} (of the Text Adventure Development System); ^{@Kent Tessman} (of Hugo); and ^{@Campbell Wild} (of ADRIFT).